Leap0920/resume/README.md

 Integrity, collaboration, and continuous learning.
 I believe in treating others with respect and working together to achieve common goals.

 ---

-> _Minimalist black & white resume, inspired by clean, professional, and modern templates.
-All details are organized for clarity and readability, focusing on skills, education, and certifications_[1][5][6].